HardikMathur11/react-todo-app/README.md

 ## 🛠 Installation & Run Locally

-1. Clone the repository
+1.Clone the repository
  git clone https://github.com/HardikMathur11/react-todo-app.git

 2.Navigate to the project folder cd react-todo-app

 3.Install dependencies
  npm install

 4.Start the development server npm run start

+---
  Contributing
 Contributions, suggestions, and forks are welcome!
 Feel free to open a PR or issue. ✨

+---

 📄 License
 This project is licensed under the MIT License.